What is Arimidex® ? (anastrozole)

 The active ingredient in Arimidex is anastrozole, an aromatase inhibitor.1

-The most common side effects experienced by patients with advanced breast cancer taking Arimidex include1:
+The most common side effects experienced by patients with advanced breast cancer taking anastrozole include1:

-In women with a history of heart artery blockage (ischemic heart disease), Arimidex may increase the risk of cardiovascular events (like heart attacks).1
+In women with a history of heart artery blockage (ischemic heart disease), anastrozole may increase the risk of cardiovascular events (like heart attacks).1

-Before starting treatment with Arimidex, women should tell their doctor if they are pregnant, or planning to become pregnant.
+Before starting treatment with anastrozole, women should tell their doctor if they are pregnant, or planning to become pregnant.
 Anastrozole should not be used in women who are pregnant, as the drug may cause harm to an unborn baby.
-Arimidex is only approved for use in women who are postmenopausal.2
+Women who can become pregnant are advised to use effective contraception while taking anastrozole and for at least three weeks following the final dose of anastrozole (patients should discuss appropriate birth control methods with their doctor).
+Anastrozole is only approved for use in women who are postmenopausal.2

 Arimidex should not be used by people who have a known allergy to anastrozole.2

-Arimidex should not be used in combination with tamoxifen or estrogen-containing therapies.
-Women should discuss with their doctor all medications (prescription and over-the-counter), vitamins, and herbal supplements they are taking prior to starting treatment with Arimidex.
+Anastrozole should not be used in combination with tamoxifen or estrogen-containing therapies.
+Women should discuss with their doctor their health conditions, as well any medications (prescription and over-the-counter), vitamins, and herbal supplements they are taking prior to starting treatment with anastrozole.
 Some medications or supplements may interfere with each other and may cause side effects.2

-For more information, read the full prescribing information of Arimidex.
+For more information, read the full prescribing information of anastrozole.